Kirralie Smith

 Kirralie Smith is an Australian anti-trans, anti-halal, and anti-gay marriage activist.

 Politics

 Q Society

-Smith is a member of the far-right Q Society.
+Smith is a member of Q Society.
 In 2017, the society publicly apologized to a halal certifier as part of a settlement to defamation lawsuit stemming from videos starring Smith.
 At a Q Society fundraiser, Smith said that she was anti-Islam but not anti-Muslims.

 Australian Liberty Alliance, Australian Conservatives

 On 7 April 2017, Smith, a former candidate for the Australian Liberty Alliance and Senate candidate for New South Wales in 2016, joined the Australian Conservatives.

 Marriage Alliance, Binary Australia

 Smith was a leading figure in the Marriage Alliance group that campaigned against same-sex marriage in Australia.
 After same-sex marriage was legalized, the organization rebranded as Binary Australia to oppose intersex and transgender rights.
 In 2025, a court granted an apprehended violence order against Smith originating from tweets targeting a trans football player.
 The court found Smith's tweets to be "highly intimidatory".
+Later in 2025, Smith was found guilty of vilifying two trans football players, including the player protected by the earlier apprehended violence order, and was ordered to pay a fine and issue a public apology.
+She appealed the case in the Supreme Court of New South Wales the next year, and lost.